shadowspawn/forest-arborist/notes.md

 * no warning about excess arguments passed to command (not supported by commander and work-arounds proved fragile)

 ## Backlog Musing
+* script additions and improvements
+ * git pull && tsc
+ * more commands or more care around copy-up, copy-down
 * switch and make-branch should do main before reading manifest, dependencies could change free/locked/pinned
 * Test before operations on forest which break if changes in repo do not get half way?
  * http://unix.stackexchange.com/questions/155046/determine-if-git-working-directory-is-clean-from-a-script